input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

     , atmsNonSigningPubKeys :: [ByteString]
         -- ^ the committee members who did not sign the message , atmsNonSigningPubKeysMerkleProofs :: [MerkleProof]
-        -- ^ the Merkle proofs for the corresponding committee members' who -- did not sign the message sorted lexicographically }
+        -- ^ the Merkle proofs for the corresponding committee members who -- did not sign the message sorted lexicographically }
 ```